Penn State OG Olaivavega "Vega" Ioane Scouting Report

 Video 4: OG Vega Ioane (71) gets leverage, then uses his strength to open up a running lane

 While he might get profiled as a power-only player, Ioane is an impressive agility athlete.
 Whether he is taking steps or working in space, Ioane is effective at reaching landmarks and getting into position to complete his blocking assignment.
 Though he is not going to be a rare testing athlete, Ioane is fluid, strong, and athletic enough to have impressive moments run blocking when in and out of open space.
+Due to this combination of power and mobility, Vega is a good match for any run scheme.

 Video 5: OG Vega Ioane (71) takes good steps to move gaps to execute the base block